Investigating Membership Inference Attacks under Data Dependencies: Membership Experiments

 \end{theorem} Note that the advantage is also upper bounded by $1$, so this bound is loose for $\epsilon>\ln 2$.
 More recently, Erlingsson et al.~\cite{erlingsson_that_2020} provide a tighter bound using results from Hall et al.~\cite{hall2013differential} for the more generic setting of ($\epsilon,\delta$)-DP: \begin{theorem}[Erlingsson et al.'s bound~\cite{erlingsson_that_2020}] Let $A$ be an ($\epsilon$,$\delta$)-DP learning algorithm.
 Then, for all attacks $\Att$, training set sizes $n$, and data point distributions $\dist$, the membership advantage in $\ExpIID$ satisfies

 \end{theorem} We can see that this bound is less than or equal to 1.

-In Appendix~\ref{sec:app}, we prove that the advantage bound we derive in Theorem~\ref{theo:new} holds in $\ExpIID$.
-We state this formally: \begin{theorem}[New Membership Advantage Bound] Let $A$ be an ($\epsilon$,$\delta$)-DP learning algorithm.
+In Appendix~\ref{sec:app}, we prove that the advantage bound we derive in Theorem~\ref{theo:new} holds in the case where members and non-members are \emph{statistically exchangeable}, i.e., when the joint distribution of a sequence of $n$ members and one non-member does not depend on the order they appear in the sequence.
+We also explain the IID experiment is a particular case of statistical exchangeability, and thus our bound holds in this case: \begin{restatable}{theorem}{newIID}[New Membership Advantage Bound] Let $A$ be an ($\epsilon$,$\delta$)-DP learning algorithm.
 Then, for all attacks $\Att$, training set sizes $n$, and data point distributions $\dist$, the membership advantage in $\ExpIID$ satisfies

-\end{theorem} This bound improves over previous results~\cite{yeom2017privacy,erlingsson_that_2020}; i.e., it is tighter than \eqref{eq:yeombound} and \eqref{eq:googlebound} for all $\epsilon\geq 0$ and $0\leq\delta\leq 1$.
+\end{restatable} This bound improves over previous results~\cite{yeom2017privacy,erlingsson_that_2020}; i.e., it is tighter than \eqref{eq:yeombound} and \eqref{eq:googlebound} for all $\epsilon\geq 0$ and $0\leq\delta\leq 1$.
+We prove this in Appendix~\ref{app:tightest}.
 Figure~\ref{fig:bounds} shows a comparison between the existing membership advantage upper bounds (Yeom et al.~\eqref{eq:yeombound} and Erlingsson et al.~\eqref{eq:googlebound}) and our bound \eqref{eq:newbound}.
-We used a value of $\delta=10^{-5}$ for \eqref{eq:googlebound} and \eqref{eq:newbound}, since this is the value of $\delta$ we use in our experiments described in Section~\ref{sec:setup}.
-Our bound is clearly the tightest, improving Erlingsson et al.'s by almost $0.2$ in advantage for relevant privacy values $0.1\leq\epsilon\leq 2$.
+We used a value of $\delta=10^{-5}$ for \eqref{eq:googlebound} and \eqref{eq:newbound}, since this is the value of $\delta$ we use in our experiments (described in Section~\ref{sec:setup}) to ensure that $\delta$ is less than the inverse of the training set size.
+Our bound improves Erlingsson et al.'s by almost $0.2$ in advantage for relevant privacy values $0.1\leq\epsilon\leq 2$.
 These bounds suggest that high privacy settings $0.01\leq \epsilon\leq 0.1$ completely thwart membership inference attacks (in the IID setting), values of $\epsilon\approx 1$ achieve intermediate privacy levels, and large values of $\epsilon\geq 10$ provide no worst-case privacy guarantee on the membership advantage.